RedHatQE/carbon/README.md

 What does this mean?
 If you were to install carbon (pip install carbon) in a fresh environment.
 It would install all of its required package dependencies.

-**requirements.txt**

-Carbon's requirements.txt declares packages needed by carbon for development purposes only.
+**requirements/*.txt**

+Carbon project has a folder which holds all its requirements files.
+Within this folder you will find different requirements files for development purposes.
 What does this mean?
-If you wanted to run carbon's unit tests you would need to install the packages declared inside the requirements.txt.
+If you wanted to run carbon's unit tests, you would need to install the packages declared inside the tests.txt.
 This file contains packages such as sphinx or nose as an example.
 They are not required in order to run carbon.
+To development for carbon, you would want to install the packages from dev.txt.

 ## Run carbon framework within a container